pexa8335/PolicyGradientsforRL/content/Paper reading/Chapter 1 - The RL Problem..md

 1. If $\alpha \to 0$ (Decaying): The method converges to the true probability of winning (assuming the opponent is fixed).
 2. If $\alpha$ is constant (e.g., $\alpha =0.1$):
 	- New information has 10% weight, old information has 90%.
-	- **Benefit:** If the opponent changes their strategy, the agent never fully converges.
+	- Benefit: If the opponent changes their strategy, the agent never fully converges.
 It keeps adapting, slowly "forgetting" the past to match the new reality.

 ### 1.7.4 Conclusion

 This example highlights the core advantage of RL (Value Functions) over Evolutionary methods.

 - **Evolutionary:** Assigns credit to the entire game based on the final result.
-- **RL (Value Function):** Evaluates **individual states**.
+- **RL (Value Function):** Evaluates individual states.
 It leverages the sequential structure of the game to learn step-by-step, identifying exactly which moves were critical for the victory.